Smokey Robinson and his wife sued by 4 women alleging sexual battery, assault

 The court documents allege Robinson's wife created a hostile work environment, which included derogatory comments and emotional distress.

-CBS News Los Angeles has reached out to the Robinson team and is waiting for a response.
+CBS News Los Angeles has reached out to the Robinsons for a comment.